microworldtour/microworldtour.github.io/README.rst

 Once again, modify the values used above to reflect your own contribution.

 If necessary, please feel free to contribute changes to the design via the CSS.
+If you're unsure please take a look at how it's already been done on the live website.

 It's a very simple site (on purpose), so shouldn't be too hard to navigate.